zhangchuanyi96/PLM/README.md

           bash cub200_run.sh
           ```

-    - If you want to train on the cifar10 / cifar100 dataset, please follow subsequent steps
+    - If you want to train on the noisy cifar10 / cifar100 dataset, please follow subsequent steps

       - Go into `cifar` directory
       - Modify `CUDA_VISIBLE_DEVICES` to proper cuda device id in `cifar10_run.sh` or `cifar100_run.sh`